micmejia/bible-dump/NKJV/Habakkuk/Hab 3.md

 Yet I will rejoice in the Lord, I will joy in the God of my salvation.

 ###### 19
-[^d]The Lord God is my strength; He will make my feet like deer's _feet,_ And He will make me walk on my high hills.
+The Lord God is my strength; He will make my feet like deer's _feet,_ And He will make me walk on my high hills.
 To the Chief Musician.
 With my stringed instruments.